Beijing reiterates support for Hong Kong's Lam, police

 Labour Party lawmaker Fernando Cheung, who has tried to mediate between activists and police, told Reuters Lam needed to heed demands to withdraw the extradition bill and set up an independent commission, among other requests.

-“Short of that, we would only be spiralling down towards even more violence, death, a curfew and even PLA interference,” Cheung said.
+“Short of that, we would only be spiraling down toward even more violence, death, a curfew and even PLA interference,” Cheung said.

 Reporting by Anne Marie Roantree and Sijia Jiang; Editing by Paul Tait, Robert Birsel